I. Firearms Eligible for Registration

 After having been notified of a final unfavorable decision, the applicant or registrant must peacefully surrender his firearm to FRS as detailed in Part IX: Voluntary Surrender of Firearms, Destructive Devices, or Ammunition, remove the firearm from the District, or otherwise lawfully dispose of the firearm.

-IX.
+VIII.
 Possession and Sale of Ammunition

 In general, a person shall not possess ammunition within the District unless: